What is Edema?

 In addition to treating the underlying diseases, there are a few other steps you can take to keep fluid from building up in your body:

 - Put a pillow under your legs when you are lying down or sitting for prolonged periods.
-(Keep your legs elevated above the level of your heart.)
+Keep your legs elevated above the level of your heart, and wear support stockings, which put pressure on your legs and keep fluids from collecting in your legs and ankles.
+These stockings can be purchased at most drugstores.

 - Do not sit or stand for long periods of time without moving.